 Yellow Coconut Curry – ($28) with Hodo tofu, carrots, cauliflower, snap peas, and potatoes.
 Served with brown rice and pickled green papaya salad (gf/v) was not exciting but decidedly average.
 7.5/10

 Crepe ($25) filled with mushrooms, with a lite mushroom sauce, and served with sauteed rainbow chard and dinosaur kale.
 Light, Airy, and Delicate with well cooked veggies.
 Very good mushrooms and sauce.

 Mesquite Grilled Brochettes ($19) – skewers of mushrooms, peppers, garnet yams, fennel, potatoes, cherry tomatoes and marinated tofu with charmoula.
 Served on cherry-pistachio couscous.
 Many of the items were over charred.
 Quality of the product was there as was quantity.

-Greens Restaurant used to be cutting edge, but with such high prices, you could get much better vegetarian food elsewhere.
-Glasses of wine started at $10.
+Greens Restaurant used to be cutting edge, but seems to be pretty mainstream now.
+Glasses of wine started at $12.
 A Navarro Pinot Noir was good.
-The view is beautiful and timeless, unless the fog is rolling in.
-We would recommend foodies come at least once to experience the place.
+The view is beautiful and timeless, unless the fog is rolling in!
+We would recommend both vegetarian and omnivore foodies come at least once to experience the place.

 You can sample their food for less by getting some at their take out counter, Greens to go.
 Picnic tables are outside as well as lots of beautiful views from the Fort Mason area.